rijasRasith/vitalair/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- H2O.ai for the Wave framework
-- Contributors to the python-telegram-bot library
-- All the team members who worked on developing the forecasting models

 HRI prediction and potential health risks mapping for all those 12 stations is pending